osamja/my-personal-website/docs/epics/ImageMorpher/backlog.md

-Find out how to serve static content through Nginx Find out how to setup a dockerrized nginx service that serves images through a volume Learning about Docker and getting hands on experience building a distributed app
+Find out how to serve static content through Nginx Find out how to setup a dockerrized nginx service that serves images through a volume Learning about Docker and getting hands on experience building a distributed app Getting redux store setup with image morpher application
+    - Adding Redux provider, using connect with components